-Your Smart TV can be a gateway for cybercriminals: learn how to protect yourself
+Your Smart TV could be a gateway for cybercriminals: learn how to protect yourself

-In search of innovation and convenience, homes, businesses and corporate offices are increasingly equipped with the most advanced technology.
+In search of innovation and convenience, homes, businesses and corporate offices are increasingly equipped with the latest technology.

-Among the devices that redefine our daily lives, Smart TVs stand out as multimedia centers, bringing the world to the touch of a button.
+Among the devices redefining our daily lives, Smart TVs stand out as multimedia hubs, bringing the world to life at the touch of a button.

-But along with endless streaming and connectivity possibilities comes an unsettling question: Could these same smart TVs open the door to unwanted digital intruders?
+However, along with endless streaming and connectivity possibilities comes a disturbing question: could these same smart TVs open the door to unwanted digital intruders?

-In this article, we'll cover the hidden layers of risk associated with Smart TVs and how they can inadvertently compromise your privacy.
+In this article, we'll look at the hidden layers of risk associated with Smart TVs and how they can inadvertently compromise your privacy.

 The convenience of Smart TVs is undeniable.

-With internet access, these devices allow you to watch streaming videos and play video games, and collect data about your activities.
+With internet access, these devices allow you to watch streaming videos and play video games, and collect data on your activities.

-Using a technology called Automatic Content Recognition (ACR) , Smart TVs capture thousands of images per hour to analyze what you are watching and, therefore, target specific ads to your profile.
+Through a technology called Automatic Content Recognition (ACR), Smart TVs capture thousands of images per hour to analyze what you are watching and thus target specific ads to your profile.

 Why might your Smart TV be insecure?

-Smart TVs are equipped with cameras and microphones that, although useful, can also be used maliciously if hacked.
+Smart TVs are equipped with cameras and microphones which, although useful, can also be used maliciously if hacked.

-Additionally, these devices, like any other device connected to the Internet, can be vulnerable to malware attacks and invasions of privacy .
+In addition, these devices, like any other Internet-connected device, can be vulnerable to malware attacks and invasions of privacy.

 ISH recently released findings about vulnerabilities in Smart TVs that affect the webOS operating system.
 These flaws allow attackers to bypass authorization mechanisms, creating user profiles with elevated privileges and accessing sensitive data.

-Even more alarming, the affected service, which was supposed to operate only on local networks, was found exposed on the internet on more than 87,000 devices, including in large Brazilian cities and in countries such as South Korea and the United States.
-These risks are exacerbated by specific vulnerabilities identified, such as CVE-2023-6317, which allows the creation of an account without the need for a PIN, and CVE-2023-6318, which exploits flaws in command sanitization, which could result in malicious executions .
+More alarmingly, the affected service, which should only operate on local networks, was found exposed on the internet on more than 87,000 devices, including in major Brazilian cities and in countries such as South Korea and the United States.
+These risks are exacerbated by the specific vulnerabilities identified, such as CVE-2023-6317, which allows an account to be created without the need for a PIN, and CVE-2023-6318, which exploits flaws in command sanitization and could result in malicious executions.

 Signs that your Smart TV may be compromised

-Paying attention to certain signs can help you identify if your Smart TV has been hacked:
+Being aware of certain signs can help you identify whether your Smart TV has been hacked:

 • Presence of strange pop-up windows or unauthorized applications;